 To add additional WordPress sites to your calendar, go to Settings > Integrations > WordPress.
 In the first step, click Add a WordPress Site.

 For more information on connecting your WordPress site, check out Connect Your WordPress Site To CoSchedule.

 To create a new WordPress post, click + on the date you want to schedule a new post.
 Select the WordPress project type.

 Enter your title, add labels, owner, etc. Click the Create button when you are ready.
 Next, choose the site you are wanting to publish to.

 The post will then show up inside of the WordPress admin along with your CoSchedule calendar.
 If you create a post inside your WordPress admin, CoSchedule will automatically sync the post onto your calendar.

-Once a WordPress post is on the calendar, a label will display what WordPress site is the post belongs to.
+Once a WordPress post is on the calendar, a label will display what WordPress site the post belongs to.

 How many WordPress sites can I connect to a single calendar?

 You can add as many WordPress.org sites to your calendar as you'd like.

 I have multiple WordPress sites that are in different time zones.
 How do they show up on my calendar?